intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 cluster-serving-shutdown
 ```
+If you are using Docker, you could also run `docker rm` to shutdown Cluster Serving.
 #### Start Multiple Serving
 To run multiple Cluster Serving job, e.g. the second job name is `serving2`, then use following configuration
 ```